-Adventist interpreter, does not seem to address the issue of Rev 17:10 at all.
-In fact, she has extremely little to say even about Revelation 17 as a whole.9
+Turning to Adventist interpretation of the passage, Ellen White, the most authoritative Adventist interpreter, does not seem to address the issue of Rev 17:10 at all.
+In fact, she has extremely little to say even about Revelation 17 as a whole.

 Uriah Smith also had relatively little to say about the seven heads of Rev 17:7-11.
 He does seem to believe that the "one is now" head of Rev 17:10 is the Rome of John's day.
-10 He makes no attempt to interpret the "five have fallen."
+He makes no attempt to interpret the "five have fallen."

-In his revision and update of Smith's work, 11 Mervyn Maxwell seems to move away from Smith's position that the "one is now" head must be understood as reigning in John's day (although he is not perfectly clear on this).
+In his revision and update of Smith's work, Mervyn Maxwell seems to move away from Smith's position that the "one is now" head must be understood as reigning in John's day (although he is not perfectly clear on this).
 Instead he suggests the "one is now" could be the time of the wounded head of Rev 13:3, which he understands as "Christian Rome in its wounded state."
 In this scheme the seven heads are Babylon, Persia, Greece, pagan Rome, Christian Rome, Christian Rome (wounded) and Christian Rome (revived).
-12 Maxwell's position has been endorsed in some detail by Jacques Doukhan.
-13
+Maxwell's position exegesis issues, not merely disagreement with dispensational futurist conclusions.